MicrosoftDocs/power-automate-docs/articles/desktop-flows/alm-schema.md

 author: mattp123
 ms.subservice: desktop-flow
 ms.topic: conceptual
-ms.date: 02/20/2023
+ms.date: 05/24/2024
 ms.author: dbekirop
 ms.reviewer: matp
 contributors:
+  - DanaMartens
 search.audienceType:
   - flowmaker
   - enduser
 ---

-# Application lifecycle management for Power Automate v2 schema
+# Application lifecycle management (ALM) for Power Automate v2 schema

-In the Dataverse data model, desktop flows stored in the v2 schema consist of multiple binaries.
+In the Dataverse data model, desktop flows stored in the [v2 schema](schema.md) consist of multiple binaries.
 This article explains how to update a desktop flow within a solution that resides in an environment with the v2 schema enabled.

 ## Update a v2 desktop flow and export the solution

+To update a desktop flow with v2 schema and export the solution, follow these steps:

 > [!NOTE]
-> Importing a managed solution into the same environment as the originating unmanaged solution isn't possible.
+> - Importing a managed solution into the same environment as the originating unmanaged solution isn't possible.

-> [!NOTE]
-> New binaries are automatically added to the solution in which the desktop flow is located, we still recommend to use the following procedure before exporting to ensure all binaries are added to the solution.
+> - New binaries are automatically added to the solution in which the desktop flow is located, we still recommend to use the following procedure before exporting to ensure all binaries are added to the solution.

-> [!NOTE]
-> You can use the Solution checker to validate that your solution is not missing any dependencies.
+> - You can use [solution checker](/power-apps/maker/data-platform/use-powerapps-checker) to validate that your solution is not missing any dependencies.

 1. Go to [Power Automate](https://make.powerautomate.com) and select **Solutions**.